mindcruzer/pelican-encrypt-content/README.md

 articles are encrypted with AES-256 in Python using [PyCrypto](https://www.dlitz.net/software/pycrypto/), and decrypted in the browser with [Crypto-JS](https://code.google.com/p/crypto-js/).

+####Requirements

+This plugin requires PyCrypto.

+    pip install pycrypto

 ####Installation

-First,

-    pip install pycrypto

-Then, copy `encrypt_content` to the root of your Pelican project (or somewhere that is accessible for importing), and merge the `theme` folder with the theme folder for your Pelican project.
+Copy `encrypt_content` to the root of your Pelican project (or somewhere that is accessible for importing), and merge the `theme` folder with the theme folder for your Pelican project.
 Next, add the following to your `pelicanconf.py` file:

     PLUGINS = ['encrypt_content']